The bunya

 Mountains north-west of Brisbane

-in these forests has a primitive feel to it,
+bunyas.
+These forests have a primitive feel to

-bit like the legs of giant elephants amongst
+bit like the legs of giant elephants among the

 and a well-maintained